The centaur-algebra of observables: Introduction

 The interpolating geometries are dilaton-gravity models that adopt near-AdS$_2$ space boundary conditions \cite{Maldacena:2019cbz}, {while the interior} is {a} near dS$_2$ space. {They avoid} a no-go theorem \cite{Freivogel:2005qh} forbidding any dS$_D$ region to reside in a causally accessible part of AdS$_D$ for $D>2$.
 We expect that a better understanding of the algebra of observables in these kinds of backgrounds will lead to new insights on their holographic dual theory \cite{Anninos:2020cwo}, and that of dS$_2$ JT gravity \cite{Susskind:2021esx,Susskind:2022dfz,Lin:2022nss,Lin:2022rbf,Susskind:2022bia,Rahman:2022jsf,Bhattacharjee:2022ave,Susskind:2023hnj}.

-JT gravity has been a productive test ground to study of von Neumann algebras in gravity beyond the semiclassical regime \cite{Penington:2023dql,Kolchmeyer:2023gwa}, revealing the importance of different topologies in the description of the algebra of observables.
-However, the use of the centaur model in our work is not aimed at extending the discussion about the role of topologies, as above, but rather deriving the gravitational constraints imposed on the algebra from \emph{from first principles}, which is the main novelty of our work.
+JT gravity has been a productive test ground for studying of von Neumann algebras in gravity beyond the semiclassical regime \cite{Penington:2023dql,Kolchmeyer:2023gwa}, revealing the importance of different topologies in the description of the algebra of observables.
+However, the use of the centaur model in our work is not aimed at extending the discussion about the role of topologies, as above, but rather to emphasize the transition in the algebraic description of different subsystems of the semiclassical theory, in particular the $T\bar{T}$ deformations of the $2D$ flow geometries, which are expected to be associated with subregions in the bulks; and algebra of operators accessible to an observer given by a protocol according to \cite{Jafferis:2020ora}.

-After reviewing the semiclassical centaur geometry model and its crossed product algebra enlargement, we perform a $T\overline{T}$ deformation of the theory, where the gravitational constraints are imposed {with} {by} the quasi-local Brown York energy, {resulting in modifications of the algebra}.
-Later, we study the experience of an infalling observer from the asymptotic boundary to the interior universe in the undeformed theory with the boundary theoretic protocol of \cite{deBoer:2022zps} {in} asymptotically AdS space of arbitrary dimensions. {In particular, the latter argument is also valid for the centaur geometries.} In the previous two cases, we focus on how the description of the observer changes the algebra from type II$_\infty$ to type II$_1$ and the conditions required for such modification.
-We conclude with a brief summary of our main results and some future directions.
+\textbf{Structure}: In Sec. \ref{sec:set up} we start reviewing the semiclassical centaur geometry model, while in Sec. \ref{sec:algebra centaur} we study its crossed product algebra enlargement.
+Afterward, in Sec. \ref{sec:TTbar} we perform a $T\overline{T}$ deformation of the theory, where the gravitational constraints are imposed {by} the quasi-local Brown York energy, {resulting in modifications of the algebra}.
+Later, in Sec. \ref{sec:infalling obs} we study the experience of an infalling observer from the asymptotic boundary to the interior universe in the undeformed theory with the boundary theoretic protocol of \cite{deBoer:2022zps} {in} asymptotically AdS space of arbitrary dimensions. {In particular, the latter argument is also valid for the centaur geometries.} In the previous two cases, we focus on how the description of the observer changes the algebra from type II$_\infty$ to type II$_1$ and the conditions required for such modification.
+We conclude in Sec. \ref{sec:conclusions} with a brief summary of our main results and some future directions.